reddit/devvit/devvit-docs/docs/capabilities/payments.md

 }
 ```

-## Adding custom handlers to complete the payment flow
+## Add custom handlers to complete the payment flow

 You must specify a function that is called during the order flow using the `addPaymentHandler`.
 This will to customize how your app will fulfill product orders and provide the ability for the developer to reject an order. (refunds are in progress!).